Infinite randomness criticality and localization of the floating phase in arrays of Rydberg atoms trapped with non-perfect tweezers

-{\bf The model.} We investigate a finite one-dimensional chain of Rydberg atoms with disordered interactions in terms of hard-core bosons, modeled by the Hamiltonian:
+{\bf The model.} We consider a finite one-dimensional chain of Rydberg atoms, described in terms of hard-core bosons with a disordered interaction potential:

-where $\Omega$ is the Rabi frequency and $\Delta$ is the laser detuning of the coherent laser with respect to the resonant frequency.

-In this formalism, "occupied" sites ($n_i = 1$) correspond to atoms in the excited Rydberg state, while those in the ground state are treated as "empty" ($n_i = 0$).
-The detuning $\Delta$ acts analogously to a chemical potential, favoring Rydberg excitations.
-The operators $d_i^\dagger$ and $d_i$ create and annihilate Rydberg excitations, respectively, subject to the hard-core constraint, $d_i^\dagger \ket{1}_i = 0$, which forbids double occupancy.

-In order to perform numerical simulations we adopt a lattice model where each atom is located at a fixed position along a one-dimensional chain with uniform spacing $a = 1$, and the interatomic distance $|r_{ij}|$.
-The blockade effect, a hallmark of Rydberg systems, prevents simultaneous excitation of atoms within a certain distance, characterized by the characteristic blockade radius $R_b/a = (V_0 / \Omega)^{1/6}$.
+where $d_i^\dagger$ ($d_i$) creates (annihilates) a Rydberg excitation at site $i$, and $n_i = d_i^\dagger d_i$ is the corresponding number operator.
+The hard-core constraint enforces a single excitation per site, i.e. $d_i^\dagger \ket{1}_i = 0$. $\Omega$ is the Rabi frequency and $\Delta$ is the laser detuning of the coherent laser with respect to the resonant frequency.
+The blockade effect prevents simultaneous excitation of atoms within a certain distance, characterized by the blockade radius $R_b/a = (V_0 / \Omega)^{1/6}$, with $a$ being the interatomic distance.

-To model the disorder, we introduce disorder in the interaction strength rather than in the atomic positions.
-Thus, the interaction prefactor $V_i$ is a quenched random variable with a uniform distribution $\pi[V]$ in the interval $[1 - \delta V, 1 + \delta V]$, or expressed in a mathematical way, using the Heaviside function $\theta$: $\pi[V] = \theta(V-\delta V)\theta(V+\delta V)$.
-Further details can be found in the Methods section.
-Based on the typical uncertainties on the position of the atoms~\cite{bernien2017probing}, we study three values of disorder strength $\delta V = 0.15,\, 0.25\, \textnormal{and}\, 0.4$.
-We also include the clean case for the reference.
+We assume that tweezers form an evenly spaced lattice, while deviations in the atomic positions are introduced through a disorder in the interaction strength.
+Thus, the potential $V_i$ is a quenched random variable with a uniform box distribution in the interval $[1 - \delta V, 1 + \delta V]$.

+Based on the typical uncertainties on the position of the atoms~\cite{bernien2017probing}, we study four values of disorder strength $\delta V = 0.15$, $0.25$, $0.4$ and $0.5$.
+Further details can be found in the End Matter.
+We also include the clean case $\delta V = 0$ for the reference.

-We investigate how the critical properties of arrays of Rydberg atoms are affected by the uncertainty in the atoms' locations closely following the protocol used in experiments on Rydberg atoms \cite{bernien2017probing} - the quantum Kibble-Zurek (KZ) mechanism.
-We systematically study the scaling of the density of kinks, $n_k$ - defects generated after a slow quench across the Ising transition from the period-2 ordered phase, for various disorder strengths $\delta V$ and system sizes $L$.
-See the Method section for a detailed definition of the kink operator used in this study.
+Let us first examine how the direct Ising transition in arrays of Rydberg atoms is influenced by uncertainties in the atomic positions, closely following the experimental protocol of Ref.~\cite{bernien2017probing} within the framework of the quantum Kibble–Zurek (KZ) mechanism.
+Specifically, we investigate the scaling of the kink density $n_k$—the density of domain walls formed after a slow quench across the Ising transition from the period-2 ordered phase—as a function of disorder strength $\delta V$ and system size $L$.
+A microscopic definition of the kink operator employed in this study is provided in the End Matter.